Frequently Asked Questions

 - Are there any charges for services?

-- How do I know where to go for help -- the Academic Support Center, the Counseling Center, or Disability Support Services?
+- How do I know where to go for help -- the Academic Support and Access Center or the Counseling Center?

 - If I come in to see a clinician, I don't want my parents to know.
 Will you have to tell them?